 While you were writing, did you always intend to include the therapy sessions?
 One of the reasons I included the sessions is so people can see the process of my healing.
-I simply could not include every one of them, but the bits and pieces are the core of all my sessions.
-The feedback from men and women around the country has been tremendous—thanking me for encouraging them finally to get the help they needed.
-Truly, the most gratifying feeling is knowing I am helping others in some way.
+I simply could not include every single session, but the bits and pieces are at the core of most of them.

 Have you found any personal unexpected benefits from writing the book?
 Absolutely!
-Complete joy that people are sharing their personal stories and getting the help they need to get past personal demons; not letting what robbed them of their past rob them of their future.
-One of the best gifts for me is that my sister is getting all the adoration she deserves from everyone she knows.
+A couple things.
+1) Complete joy that readers are letting me know that by reading my story, they are now getting the help they need to get over their personal demons.
+2) My sister is getting all the adoration she deserves from everyone she knows.
 I felt she went through the worst since she was older.
-I truly feel blessed that I accomplished my dream of publishing a book about our story, people are enjoying the read and finding it moving.
+3) I truly feel blessed that I accomplished my dream of publishing a meaningful story about our past, that people are enjoying the read and finding it moving.

 It's crazy to me that you know so many intimate details about your mom's sex life!
 It was not easy to get that information from her.
 It took nearly four years!
 I put on my interviewer’s hat, and it felt as though she was telling me someone else’s story.
 I wanted and needed every detail for the story . . . and if you must know, Tommy’s portions were edited down to a PG-13 rating.

 As a father, I couldn't fathom not being involved in my child's life.
 I would never sit in my room and wait for her visit to be over, and I would never tolerate a stepmom that didn't love her like her own.
 Those concepts just seem so foreign to me.
 Do you ever end up having a meaningful relationship with your dad?
 My birth father was incapable of anything beyond small talk with us kids.
 His father ignored him, so I don’t think he knew how to relate to his own kids.
 Although, that is part of what my story is about; changing your path from where you started.
 I never had a relationship with my father.
-He didn’t make an effort, and when my sister and I did see him, it was only because my mom forced it upon him.
-He passed away a couple years ago and my sister, brother and I went to clean out his apartment.
-I am completing a memoir that revolves around that weekend, which will definitely be "lighter" and provide insight into our relationship with our father.
-It will be released as an eBook in Summer 2018, titled, "The One Good Thing, a memoir".
+You can read about our relationship in my follow-up memoir released March 2020, "The Unintended Gift".

 Speaking of your siblings, I love how “normal” you turned out to be, but what about them?
 They are amazing, successful people with beautiful families of their own.
 No one would ever know or sense our past from who we are today.
 It is the moral of the story, “bad things happen to good people, but a positive, even wonderful life can emerge nonetheless.”